Zerg00s/FlowPowerAppsMigrator/README.md

 - Does not support macOS and Linux.
 - Only SharePoint data sources are updated.
+- ZIP packages might not be converted if placed in a long path name on disk.
+For this reason, try placing the migrator as close to the root drive as possible.

 # Preparing a deployment package for your Clients and Partners

-What if you created an app or a flow that you want your Client or Partner to also have?
-You probably want to package your SharePoint Lists along with the apps and flows in a single package.
-Then you want to hand over this package along with simple installation instructions.
+What if you created an app or flow you want your Client or Partner to have?
+You can package your SharePoint Lists and the apps and flows in a single package.
+Then you would like to hand over this package and simple installation instructions.
 Guess what?
 There is a script that prepares this package automatically for you.

-`Prepare-Deployment-Package-for-Client.bat` script prepares a deployment package that you can share with your Clients or Partners.
+`Prepare-Deployment-Package-for-Client.bat` script prepares a deployment package you can share with your Clients or Partners.

 ## On your end